quwenjie/C_COURSE_DESIGN/README.md

 # C_COURSE_DESIGN
-The project of C Course Design of HUST Automation school.
+The project of C Course Design , school of Artificial Intelligence and Automation, HUST.

 This code can be compiled under BORLAND C++ 3.0 or VS2019+EGE graph library.